 Rates continued to increase in 2023, which makes carrying balances more expensive.
 If you're carrying high-interest credit card debt, high rates can make it difficult to get ahead of what you owe.

 If you have good credit, one way to make debt payoff more affordable and efficient is to take out a debt consolidation loan.
 A debt consolidation loan is a personal installment loan you use to pay down or pay off your credit card debt.
 Debt consolidation loans typically have lower fixed interest rates than variable rate credit card debt.
 And because they're installment loans, you get a fixed monthly payment and a finite loan term: When the loan is finished, your debt is gone.

 7. Prepare for the Next Holiday Season

-- Cultivate good money habits can pay dividends at holiday time and throughout the year.
-Stick to a budget, eliminate money wasters, build up your savings—these everyday practices can make the holidays even more festive by creating room for extra spending without ramping up extra stress, and make your holiday recovery easier when the new year begins.
+Cultivating good money habits can pay dividends at holiday time and throughout the year.
+Stick to a budget, eliminate money wasters and build up your savings.
+These everyday practices can make the next holiday season even more festive by creating room for extra spending without ramping up extra stress, and make your holiday recovery easier when the new year begins.